Overview

 The comparative nature of world history is your friend.
 If you're unsure about a specific detail, think about parallel developments elsewhere.
 How did other societies handle similar challenges?
 What patterns repeat across cultures?
 This comparative thinking often points toward correct answers.

 You're preparing to show college-level historical thinking.
-The skills you're developing - analyzing sources, understanding multiple perspectives, recognizing connections across time and space - these aren't just test strategies.
-They're the tools historians use to understand how human societies have developed and interacted throughout history.
-Master them, and you'll not only succeed on the exam but gain a richer understanding of our interconnected world.
+The skills you're developing - analyzing sources, understanding multiple perspectives, and recognizing connections across time and space - are the same tools historians use to study how societies have developed and interacted.
+Practice them consistently, and the multiple-choice section becomes much more manageable.